braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/global_control_group.md

 #### Things to Watch Out For {#things-to-watch-for}
 - Your Global Control Group is formed using Random Bucket Numbers, and thus if you are running any other tests using Random Bucket Numbers segment filters, keep in mind that there could be an overlap between those segments you create, and your Global Control Group users.
-- If two users who have different external user IDs have the same email address, and one of these users is in the Control Group and the other is not, then an email will still be sent to that email address whenever the non-Control Group user is eligible for an email.
+- __If two users who have different external user IDs have the same email address,__ and one of these users is in the Control Group and the other is not, then an email will still be sent to that email address whenever the non-Control Group user is eligible for an email.
 When this occurs, we will mark both user profiles as having received the campaign or Canvas containing that email.

-## Best Practices
+## Testing Best Practices

 ### Optimal Control Group Size {#percentage-guidelines}